Merchant Taylors' School, Northwood: 1686–1759

-When the headmastership fell vacant again in 1686, King James II tried to force his nominee James Lee on the Company.
+When the headmastership fell vacant again in 1686, King James II tried to force his nominee James Lee on the company.
 The election was postponed and the Master, Sir William Dodson, persuaded Lee to withdraw his nomination.
 Lee, formerly second usher at MTS and then headmaster at St Saviour's Free School, Southwark, stood against Ambrose Bonwicke but lost.
 Bonwicke, OMT, was a former pupil of Goad and had an acute mind, but he was dismissed for his political sentiments.

 James abdicated in 1688, William III and Mary II acceded, and men were obliged once again to proclaim their loyalties.
 The majority avoided controversy by swearing allegiance to "the king".
 Bonwicke delayed for a year before the Court was forced by Act of Parliament to hear his oath of allegiance.
 Bonwicke said he supported James and was duly dismissed.

 Under Matthew Shortyng, Head Master 1691–1707, the top boys of the Sixth began to be called "The Table" and "The Bench", with nine at the Table, the captain and eight monitors; and nine at the Bench, called prompters because they prompted the monitors on election day.

 In 1710 Ambrose Bonwicke, son of the former Head Master, was captain of the school and refused to read prayers for King William on St Barnabas Day.
 Despite his intellectual prowess, his family's continuing support for James cost Bonwicke his election to St. John's College, Oxford and he went to St. John's College, Cambridge instead.
 At this time, there was a shortage of places at the school, as its reputation for scholarship and consequent chance of a university education attracted parents from all over the country.
 In 1750 a regulation was passed that boys should not be eligible for election to St. John's Oxford unless they had been at MTS for at least three years.

 One pupil who would not have qualified for election under this rule was Robert Clive.
-He was at MTS from 1738–1739 and completed his education at Shrewsbury in his native Shropshire.
+He was at MTS from 1738 to 1739 and completed his education at Shrewsbury in his native Shropshire.
 The Head Master was then John Criche, OMT, a man who had occupied every position in the school and was not predisposed to change it.
 Criche was also a Jacobite.
 The school suffered during his tenure because parents were unwilling to send their sons to a school where anti-dynastic sentiments might prevail.
 Criche died in office at the age of 80, by when the school enrollment numbers had fallen from 244 to 116.